-Bank's Approach to Assessing Capital Adequacy: As banks in Bangladesh are now in a stage of developing risk management models, BB suggested the banks for using Standardized Approach for credit risk capital requirement for banking book and Standardized (rule based) Approach for market risk capital charge in their trading book.
-JBL used the Basic Indicator Approach (BIA), as prescribed by Bangladesh Bank in determining capital charge against operational risk.
+Bank's Approach to Assessing Capital Adequacy: As banks in Bangladesh are now in a stage of developing risk management models, BB suggested using Standardized Approach for computation of the capital charge for credit risk and market risk.
+The bank adopted the Basic Indicator Approach (BIA) as prescribed by Bangladesh Bank in determining capital charge against operational risk.
 Under the Basic Indicator Approach (BIA), the capital charge for operational risk is a fixed percentage (denoted by alpha) of average positive annual gross income of the bank over the past three years.

-Jamuna Bank Limited focuses on strengthening and enhancing its risk management culture and internal control environment rather than increasing capital to cover up weak risk management and control practices.
-JBL has been generating most of its incremental capital from retained profit (stock dividend and statutory reserve transfer etc.) to support incremental growth of Risk Weighted Assets (RWA).
+The bank focuses on strengthening and enhancing its risk management culture and internal control environment rather than increasing capital to cover up weak risk management and control practices.
+The bank has been generating most of its incremental capital from retained profit (stock dividend and statutory reserve transfer etc.) to support incremental growth of Risk Weighted Assets (RWA).
 Therefore, the Bank's Capital to Risk weighted Asset Ratio (CRAR) remains consistently within the comfort zone after implementation of Basel-III from 1 January, 2015.
-During the year 2018, the CRAR ranges from 11.94% to 13.78% on consolidated basis and from 12.00% to 13.80% on solo basis against minimum requirement of 11.875% of RWA.
+During the year 2019, the CRAR ranges from 13.84% to 14.96% on consolidated basis and from 13.88% to 14.94% on solo basis against minimum requirement of 12.50% of RWA.

 Assessing regulatory capital in relation to overall risk exposure of a bank is an integrated and comprehensive process.
-Jamuna Bank Limited, through its Supervisory Review Committee and Management Risk Committee, is taking active measures to identify, quantify, manage and monitor all risks to which the Bank is exposed to.
+The bank, through its Supervisory Review Committee and Management Risk Committee, takes active measures to identify, quantify, manage and monitor all risks to which the Bank is exposed to.
 Assessment of capital adequacy will be in alignment with the findings of these exercises.

-Quantitative Disclosures: Following table shows component wise allocation of capital to meet three risks and an amount of additional capital maintained over MCR i.e. 11.875% of RWA.
-As on the reporting date, Jamuna Bank Limited maintained a Capital to Risk weighted Asset Ratio (CRAR) of 13.60% on 'Consolidated Basis' and 13.58% on 'Solo Basis' against required minimum of 11.875%.
-We had an excess capital of BDT 332.09 crore (Solo) and BDT 335.80crore (consolidated) after meeting all three risks as on the reporting date as shown in the following table:
+Quantitative Disclosures: The following table shows component wise allocation of capital to meet three risks and an amount of additional capital maintained over MCR i.e. 12.50% of RWA.
+As on the reporting date, the bank maintained a Capital to Risk weighted Asset Ratio (CRAR) of 14.26% on 'Consolidated Basis' and 14.25% on 'Solo Basis' against required minimum of 12.50%.
+The bank had an excess capital of BDT 317.13 crore (Solo) and BDT 317.95 crore (consolidated) after meeting all three risks as on reporting date as shown in the following table:

-Capital Adequacy Consolidated Bank (Solo) Capital requirement for Credit Risk 1,680.91 1,688.93 Capital requirement for Market Risk 109.07 106.76 Capital requirement for Operational Risk 151.53 150.35 Minimum Capital Requirement (MCR) 1,941.51 1,946.04 Total Capital to Risk Weighted Assets Ratio (CRAR) 13.60% 13.58% CET- 1 Capital 7.45% 7.46% Total Tier-1 Capital 7.45% 7.46% Total Tier-2 Capital 6.15% 6.13% Minimum Capital Requirement (MCR) 1,941.50 1,946.04 Capital Conservation Buffer 364.03 364.88 Total Capital Requirement 2,305.53 2,310.92 Total Capital Maintained 2,641.33 2,643.01 Available Capital for Pillar 2 Requirement 335.80 332.09
+Capital Adequacy Consolidated Bank (Solo) Capital requirement for Credit Risk 1,542.98 1,553.28 Capital requirement for Market Risk 111.91 109.99 Capital requirement for Operational Risk 152.51 151.47 Minimum Capital Requirement (MCR) 1,807.40 1,814.74 Total Capital to Risk Weighted Assets Ratio (CRAR) 14.26% 14.25% CET- 1 Capital 8.58% 8.61% Total Tier-1 Capital 8.58% 8.61% Total Tier-2 Capital 5.67% 5.64% Minimum Capital Requirement (MCR) 1,807.40 1,814.74 Capital Conservation Buffer 451.85 453.68 Total Capital Requirement 2,259.25 2,268.42 Total Capital Maintained 2,577.20 2,585.55 Available Capital for Pillar 2 Requirement 317.95 317.13